-In the case of paragraph (o), the individual must beneficially own financial assets, as that term is defined in section 1.1 of NI 45-106, that have an aggregate realizable value before tax but net of any related liabilities of at least \$ 5 000 000 in Canadian dollars (or an equivalent amount in another currency).
+In the case of paragraph (o), the individual must beneficially own "financial assets", as that term is defined in section 1.1 of NI 45-106, that have an aggregate realizable value before tax but net of any related liabilities of at least \$ 5 000 000 in Canadian dollars (or an equivalent amount in another currency).
 "Financial assets" is defined to include cash, securities or a deposit, or an evidence of a deposit that is not a security for the purposes of securities legislation.
+Realizable value is typically the amount that would be received by selling an asset.